cul/ac-academiccommons/README.md

    ```
    cap test deploy:auto_tag
    ```
-   This will create a tag based on the date and version number (listed in `VERSION`).
+   This will create a tag based on the version number (listed in `VERSION`).

 ## Improvements